 Editor’s note: This story has been updated to reflect current vote totals as of Monday evening.

-Many ballots remain to be counted.
+Many ballots remain to be counted, but the early results indicate a close contest for second place.
 The top two candidates will move on to a run-off contest in the November general election.

 The sheriff oversees a staff of more than 4,600 people, who carry out law enforcement duties in nine cities and more unincorporated communities across San Diego County.
 Critically, they also run the jail system.
 That’s taken center stage since the release of a scathing state audit on the unusually high number of inmate deaths at local facilities.

 Former Sheriff Bill Gore abruptly announced in January that he would retire the following month, rather than finishing his full term.
 The day he picked to walk off the job was the day the state released its jail deaths report.
 The race to replace him has since been defined by that state audit, and how to address the issues it raised.

 Martinez is the first woman to serve as undersheriff in San Diego County.
 Now she’s vying to become the first woman in the region with the department’s top job.

 Martinez has touted the department’s achievements during her tenure but also acknowledged the need for change, especially on the issue of jail deaths.
 She says recent steps have already increased safety and transparency, and that they are just the start for department-wide strides under her watch.

 She has Gore’s endorsement and that of many high-profile local Democrats, including San Diego Mayor Todd Gloria and Board of Supervisors Chair Nathan Fletcher.

 The lone Republican among the top vote-getters, Hemmerling is a former U.S. Marine Corps officer who now works as a deputy city attorney.
 The Union-Tribune endorsed him but later rescinded that selection, citing “anti-transgender remarks” he made at a candidate forum April 30.